whalelinguni/PortableApps.com-Auto-Icon-Creator/README.md

 # PortableApps.com-Auto-Icon-Creator
-PortableApps.com Automatic Icon Extractor and Builer Tool
+PortableApps.com Automatic Icon Extractor and Builder Tool Thing .Exe er .ps1

 Script will automaticlly extract the icon from an exe.
 Create an and icon and png set for PortableApps.com launcher